Dreaming381/Latios-Framework/Documentation~/FAQ/FAQ - Component Types.md

 Use this when you need multiple mutable instances of unmanaged data on an Entity where all instances for a given entity can be processed by a single thread.

-Dynamic Buffers are less efficient to iterate than struct IComponentData and offer less flexibility than ICollectionComponent for splitting elements across a parallel job.
+Dynamic Buffers are less efficient to iterate than struct `IComponentData` and offer less flexibility than `ICollectionComponent` for splitting elements across a parallel job.
 However, they are fast when the entire buffer only needs to be touched by a single thread.
-They are especially powerful in filtered operations such as when used in change filters or within an IFindPairsProcessor.
+They are especially powerful in filtered operations such as when used in change filters or within an `IFindPairsProcessor`.
 Their greatest power is that multiple instances can be touched within a single job.

 ## Struct ISharedComponentData